Four Common Problems in Micropiles Design

 The parameter design content of micropiles includes pile spacing, pile length, the row number of piles, water-cement ratio, etc.

-1Pile spacing.
 According to theoretical analysis and engineering experience, it is suggested that the pile spacing can be considered as 3 to 10 times the pile diameter.
 When the rock and soil conditions are good, the value takes the upper limit, and when the rock and soil conditions are poor, takes the lower limit.

-(2) Pile length.
 Considering the bending resistance of the micro-pile, when the pile body reaches a certain length, increasing the length of the pile has little significance for slide-resistant.
 However, considering the stress state of the pile body after cracking, it is recommended that the length-to-diameter ratio of the embedded section should generally not be greater than 12:1.

-(3) The number of rows of piles.
+(3) The number of rows of piles

 In the design of micro piles, it is suggested that the number of rows of micropiles arranged in parallel should be 3 to 5 rows.

-(4) Water-cement ratio.
+(4) Water-cement ratio

 If the grouting process is adopted, it is recommended that the water-cement ratio be controlled at 0.35~0.4.